 Jen: We have created two eye-catching festive and evergreen Argos Gift Card infographics for Argos for Business.
 We were tasked with brainstorming and creating two visual pieces which showcase the Argos for Business Gift Cards and their appeal to their customer base.
 Taking unique, raw data and statistics from the customer, we then translated these into two eye-catching visuals, showcasing facts of interest combined with a colourful design.

 It’s a fantastic chance to showcase the customer’s diverse product range and services in a creative and engaging design-led piece.

 Jo: We are working with the amazing British lifestyle and clothing retailer FatFace to create a range of evergreen lifestyle stories.
 They are a mix of on trend pieces to support organic search and how to look amazing for life outside of the 9 to 5.
-Check out Best pub walks in the UK and Best dog walks.
+Check out Best pub walks in the UK.

 Liz: We’ve produced a lot of lovely content for The Brewery in London, including a downloadable case study about their launch event for series three of Amazon’s The Grand Tour.
 It’s a fantastic venue, the way they transform their spaces is incredible.

 Jen: Personal – my grandad always used to tell me, “You need to look after you and your family, no matter how big that family becomes”.
 It’s something that always stayed with me – self-care and looking after yourself as well as others closest around you.